 “My solicitor charges me more than £180 per hour.
 I am a mental health nurse working for the NHS earning approximately £12 per hour.
 Just consider that for a moment.”

 In addition to this there were also attempts by my children’s mother to sabotage the planned visit.
 Details of which I cannot go into.
 Suffice to say this also required input and ‘advice‘ from my solicitor.

-Now, lets put these ‘obstacles‘ into context without going into too much detail.
-My solicitor charges me more that £180 per hour.
+Now, lets put these obstacles into context without going into too much detail.
+My solicitor charges me more than £180 per hour.
 I am a mental health nurse working for the NHS earning approximately £12 per hour.
 Just consider that for a moment…

 …So the day arrived and I drove into the car park of my local community centre.
 I observed numerous cars with men sitting alone in each car.
 I sat there reflecting on the past days obstacles and the attempt by my children’s mother to sabotage this planned visit.
 With this in mind I drove out of the car park and ‘hid’ the car around the corner and then walked back.